Free energy, stability, and particle source in dynamical holography: The holographic superfluid as an example

 which is also satisfied by either Dirichlet or Neumann boundary condition for $\psi$.
 However, if we impose the boundary conditions $A_t|_{z_0}=0$ (gauge fixing) and $A_t|_{0}=\mu$ (chemical potential fixing) for $A_t$ simultaneously, there is no room to require the constraint equation (\ref{divergence}) as an additional boundary condition.

 Therefore, we see that the condition of fixed chemical potential cannot be imposed in the above way.
 Instead, we should really put the system into contact in spatial directions with an environment (particle source).
-In other words, the difference between the canonical case and the grand canonical case only shows up for finite size systems.
+In other words, the difference between the canonical case and the grand canonical case only shows up for systems with spatial boundaries.
+Note that here and in the following the radial (holographic) direction $z$ is not viewed as a ``spatial'' direction.

-So now the problem is shifted to how to imposed boundary conditions for finite size holographic systems.
-For the canonical case, the appropriate boundary conditions at, say, the $x$ boundary are
+So now the problem is shifted to how to impose boundary conditions for holographic systems with spatial boundaries.
+For the ``canonical'' case, the appropriate boundary conditions at, say, the $x$ boundary are

 for $A_x$, $A_y$ and $\psi$, with no extra boundary condition imposed there for $A_t$.
 These boundary conditions guarantee $j^x=n_b F^{xb}|_0=0$ at the $x$ edge of the conformal boundary, so there is no flux of the particle current across the $x$ edge.\footnote{Actually, these boundary conditions also guarantee that there is no flux of the bulk electric current $J_E$ across the $x$ boundary.} {Most importantly, the flux $k_t^x$ of the energy current $\mathbf{K}_t$ across the $x$ boundary vanishes, because